-High frequency meters are characterized as single axis, triple axis, omnidirectional, isotropic, directional etc according to the type of antenna/sensor they have.
+High frequency meters are characterized as single axis, triple axis, omnidirectional, isotropic, directional etc according to the type of antenna or sensor they have.

 In high frequency measurements most meters measure in 1 axis, which means you have to turn the meter in all directions to approximately calculate the total (3 axis) radiation.